dto-btn/openai-app-poc/README.md

 Might need to run `Ctrl+Shift+P` in VSCode, type `Python: Create environment...` and follow instructions if needed.

-To run the application simply do `flask --debug --app app run`
+To run the application simply do `flask --debug --app app run --port=5001`

 ### sending a query